 - Pack up the sleds and tubes and take the Hill 17 challenge at Peninsula State Park in Fish Creek, just one of the county’s great sledding spots.

 - Go ice fishing along the peninsula’s scenic shoreline.
 For those who like fishing on hard water, the frozen waters of Green Bay offer great ice fishing opportunities as shanty villages sprout in the harbors.
-For tips on how and where they’re biting, call the Fishing Hotline at (920) 743-7046.
+Check out our Fishing Guide to Door County for a list of ice fishing services and for tips on how and where they’re biting, call the Fishing Hotline at (920) 743-7046.

 - Explore a winter trail on horseback at Kurtz Corral, County I near Carlsville.
 Call to reserve a trail time.
 (920) 743-6742.